Why a life folder is critical to any succession planning

 – Email and social media account details

-How do I effectively manage this folder?
+How do I effectively manage this folder and achieve death organisation?

 The following steps can be taken to ensure the life folder is effective: